triton-inference-server/server/docs/model_repository.rst

 <https://github.com/Microsoft/onnxruntime/blob/master/docs/Versioning.md#version-matrix>`_
 or containing operators with `unsupported types
 <https://github.com/microsoft/onnxruntime/issues/1122>`_).

+By default the ONNX Runtime uses a default *execution provider* when running models.
+For execution of models on CPU this default execution provider does not utilize MKL-DNN.
+The model configuration :ref:`section-optimization-policy` allows you to select the `OpenVino
+<https://01.org/openvinotoolkit>`_ execution provider for CPU
+execution of a model instead of the default execution provider.
+For execution of models on GPU the default CUDA execution provider uses CuDNN to accelerate inference.
+The model configuration :ref:`section-optimization-policy` allows you to select the *tensorrt* execution provider for GPU which causes the ONNX Runtime to use TensorRT to accelerate all or part of the model.

 A minimal model repository for a single ONNX model would look like::

   models/